gravitational/gravity/docs/6.x/overview.md

     Kubernetes's job is to manage your applications.
 Gravity's job is to keep Kubernetes alive and well.

-**Gravity provides a true portability for cloud-native applications.**
+**Gravity provides true portability for cloud-native applications.**

 ## Use Cases